 Spatial & Molecular Computing

 While cellular automata are a type of spatial computing, I have also explored some other types of spatial computing such as Wang tiles.
 I contributed a method based upon algorithmic complexity to analyze and characterize the conformational spaces of molecular-computing systems, with a view to better understanding and reprogramming natural systems such as chemical and biological molecules.
 The Wang tiles emulate Porphyrin molecules, the molecules that give the red color to your blood.
 We have shown how algorithmic complexity can inform the way in which computation can be driven towards different qualitative behaviours to accomplish different tasks.
 Collaborators: Germán Terrazas and Natalio Krasnogor.
 See papers: J34, P31, P32 and P24 and J16, J21, J13 and J29.

 I have written many small pieces of software explaining a concept in science, mathematics or logic.
 Some of my favourites are:

 Public Understanding & Engagement

 I consider important to contribute to places like Quora, here are some of my favourite answers and questions:

 I encourage other colleagues to do the same to fight misinformation in all its forms.
 Marches for science are great but I am certain that people expects more effective ways from us.
 In my opinion there are two activities that can be done with immediate impact:

-Supported by the Foundational Questions Institute, the Wolfram Foundation and the Santa Fe Institute, I am preparing a course on Information Dynamics of Complex Networks with my colleagues Narsis A. Kiani and Antonio Rueda-Toicen (Teaching Assistant).
+Supported by the Foundational Questions Institute, the Wolfram Foundation and the Santa Fe Institute, I am preparing a course on Information Dynamics of Complex Networks with my colleagues Narsis A. Kiani and Antonio Rueda-Toicen (teaching assistant).
 The course will draw heavily upon information theory and complexity science to explore the cutting-edge field of systems and network biology.
 This will be a computer-program oriented course on tools of information and computer science for computational biology to explore the surprising origins of life's complexity.
-Visit the course website.
+Visit the course here.
 Funding: The Foundational Questions Institute (FQXi), Wolfram Foundation and the Sta Fe Institute.